AJMansfield/Intelligence-Core-Public/kttu02.md

 Most of the time the bread is simply eaten plain, with a minimal amount of other food simply for nutrition and variety.
-Today though, there is more than enough even for you, and you don't have to worry about recieving reproachful looks for eating too much.
+Today though, there is more than enough even for you, and you don't have to worry about receiving reproachful looks for eating too much.

 Many of their spices and flavorings aren't really edible for you, unfortunately.
 None of it actually smells unpleasant, and mostly the inedible spices simply taste somewhat bitter,